20 September, 2024

 Another popular trail experience in Alberta: the continuous path through the Saskatchewan River Valley, including the Amisk Wacîw Mêskanaw – City of Edmonton Trail, Strathcona County and Amisk Wacîw Mêskanaw – Fort Saskatchewan sections of the Trans Canada Trail.

 Peggy Holroyd, Planning Lead with Alberta Parks, is based in Cochrane, Alberta.
-Her highlights for trail enthusiasts visiting the region include the following:
+Her highlights for trail enthusiasts visiting the province include the following:

 • Any of the hikes in Dinosaur Provincial Park